Operation Diver: Aircraft

-In daylight, V-1 chases were often chaotic failures until a special defence zone between London and the coast was declared in which only the fastest fighters were permitted.
-Between June and mid-August 1944, the handful of Tempests shot down 638 flying bombs.
-One Tempest pilot, Squadron Leader Joseph Berry of No. 501 (Tempest) Squadron, destroyed fifty-nine V-1s and Beamont destroyed 31.
+In daylight, V-1 chases were often chaotic failures, until a special defence zone between London and the coast was declared in which only the fastest fighters were permitted.
+Between June and mid-August 1944, the small number of Tempests shot down 638 flying bombs.
+One Tempest pilot, Squadron Leader Joseph Berry of 501 Squadron, destroyed fifty-nine V-1s and Beamont destroyed 31.
 Next most successful was the Mosquito (428), Spitfire XIV (303) and Mustang, (232).
-All other types combined added 158.
-The experimental jet-powered Gloster Meteor, was rushed half-ready into service in July 1944 to fight the V-1s, had ample speed but suffered from unreliable armament and accounted for only 13.
+All other aircraft types combined added 158.
+The experimental jet-powered Gloster Meteor, which was rushed half-ready into service in July 1944 to fight the V-1s, had ample speed but suffered from unreliable armament and accounted for only 13 bombs destroyed.